 "I have seen men dwelling on the earth but not of the earth.
 I saw them well defended without fortifications.
 I saw they owned nothing, yet possessed all things."

--Apollonius, Greek Philosopher, on his journey to India
+Apollonius, Greek Philosopher, on his visit to India